zoeskan/MCB185/unit4-random.md

 ### sys.stderr ###

-When running thousands or millions of random trials, which we will do below, you sometimes want to send some non-program output to your terminal.
-A convenient way to do that is to specify `file=sys.stderr` in the `print()` function.
+When running thousands or millions of random trials, which we will do below, you sometimes want to send some progress messages to your terminal so that you know the program is still running and to estiamte how much longer it will take.
+This isn't data, so you wouldn't want to mix it with the program output.
+A convenient way to separate messages from data is to specify `file=sys.stderr` in the `print()` function.

 ```
 import sys